Xiquets Copenhagen

 Xiquets Copenhagen is an international colla castellera in Copenhagen, Denmark with an interest in building and promoting human towers (castells), a tradition originating in Catalonia and recognised as a UNESCO Masterpieces of the Oral and Intangible Heritage of Humanity.
-The team's identifying color is navy blue, and it consists of more than 70 members from more than 10 different nationalities.
+The team's identifying color is navy blue, and it consists of more than 70 members from more than 10 nationalities.

 History

 Xiquets Copenhagen was officially founded in 2014 by Søren Sandahl, a dane who had been a casteller member in the Arreplegats de la Zona Universitària team during a stay in Catalonia.
 When he returned to Denmark, he suggested the creation of a group at the Catalan Cultural Center of Copenhagen (CatalansDK).
 The group was established as a multicultural organization with the goal of promoting the tradition of human towers in Denmark by holding open rehearsals and organizing public performances.
 Currently, rehearsals take place in Nørrebro, at Nørrebro Park Skole's gym, every Sunday from 14:30 to 17:00.

 The trainings and social activities of Xiquets Copenhagen were paused during the Covid pandemic.
 However, the team has since seen a huge growth in number of members and quality of the constructions, achieving several castells of 6 levels on a yearly basis.

 In 2022, Xiquets Copenhagen and Capgrossos de Mataró, one of the biggest teams in Catalonia, built official ties between the teams, with the latter becoming Xiquets' godfathers.
 The relationship has since flourished, with Capgrossos helping Xiquets with technical tips, equipment and social events, and even shared performances with mutual help in the construction of the respective castells.